 Applications are reviewed by the Ministry of the Interior, although citizenship may only be granted by the King by Royal Decree.
 The entire process can take between three and six months to complete.

 Citizenship of Cambodia brings visa-free travel rights to around 50 countries and territories, the majority of which are located in Southeast Asia.
-As a member of ASEAN, Cambodia also affords opportunities for facilitated trade and mobility among member states, including the right to work and live abroad for certain professionals.
+As a member of ASEAN, Cambodia affords opportunities for facilitated trade and mobility among member states, including the right to work and live abroad for certain professionals.
 For those wishing to retain their citizenship of birth, Cambodia allows dual citizenship.
-Finally, as a citizen of Cambodia, the applicant may purchase real estate in the country – a privilege exclusive to Cambodians.
+Finally, as Khmer citizens, applicants may purchase real estate in the country – a privilege exclusive to Cambodians.